wp-plugins/talkahead-sponsored-comments/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.4 =
-The latest stable version
+The latest stable version with a new Setting page.